3 observations after Sixers take another gutsy win over second-seeded Cavs

 Friday's third quarter was defined by swings in momentum.

-The Sixers grabbed a 68-57 lead with an 11-0 run that included Harris, Hield and Oubre threes.
+The Sixers grabbed a 68-57 lead with an 11-0 run that included Buddy Hield, Harris and Oubre threes.

 The Sixers were a tad fortunate that Dean Wade, Georges Niang and Sam Merrill all missed three-point shots that would’ve tied the game at 70-all.
 Martin was a significant plus on both ends during the Sixers’ Maxey-less run to conclude the third quarter, defending with discipline and charging ahead in the open floor whenever he saw a window.

 Maxey's frustrations grew in the fourth quarter as his efforts to earn free throws kept yielding nothing.
-He did remain aggressive and hit a few timely, essential shots, including a baseline jumper over former teammate Niang.
+He still remained aggressive and hit a few timely, essential shots, including a baseline jumper over former teammate Niang.

 The game felt destined to go down to the wire.
 Indeed, the Sixers' advantage was just three points with under three minutes left when Maxey canned a clutch three.
 He pivoted and found a sliver of space to nail a big mid-range jumper, too.